MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 1. Under the **Sales accelerator** section, select the **Sequences** tab.

-1. If prompted, select **Enable** on the banner notification to enable workflow for sequences to work properly.
+1. If prompted, select **Enable** on the red banner notification to enable workflow for sequences to work properly.

     ![Enable workflow](./Media/enable-workflow.png)

-1. On the Sequences blade, select **+ New sequence**.
+1. On the Sequences pane, select **+ New sequence**.

     You'll have the option to create a sequence from a number of common templates.
 You can explore the templates available.

-1. Select the **Start from blank** button at the bottom-right.
+1. Select **Start from blank** at the bottom-right.

 1. Assign a name, description, and the type of table that the sequence will be available for using the following: